Pendo720/N.J-Matata/index.md

 Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and techniques.

-This page is a work in progress and is envisage to undergo changes from time to time.
+__italic__ This page is a work in progress and is will undergo changes as a reflection of the authors activities.
 ### [Project 1: Event Generator - Kotlin](https://github.com/Pendo720/nfc-eg)
 #### Overview
 Created an event generator by exploiting one of the Android device intrisic sensors.
 The project is